fbpx

 Nobody Wants This: Positive Jewish Male Representation, Much Else Falls Short

 In early 2023, JITC Hollywood Bureau heard that podcaster Erin Foster was creating a series loosely based on her life.
-How she, a non-Jewish woman, fell in love with, converted for, and married a Jewish guy.
+How she, a non-Jewish woman, fell in love with, converted, and married a Jewish guy.
 To make the plot salacious enough for a streamer, the Jewish guy became a rabbi.
 According to the 2021 Pew Study, 72% of non-Orthodox Jews married since 2010 married a non-Jew.
 Apparently the showrunners believed they needed a more unusual angle than what most of American Jewry is up to.

 What I Loved